freakybit/freakybit.github.io/_posts/2020-02-29-gods-of-the-future.markdown

 In the mean time we still have social classes in modern society, wealth distribution lines can be traced more than 100 years into the past and currently we are experiencing a rise of a new servant class from the lower echelons of society.

-But it's ok, right?
+But it's OK, right?
 There are some people that really make it.
 They achieve the dream, ascend toward the billionhood.
 Well, not quite.
 First of all, it does not impact in any way that inequality is here to stay.
 Second - the group of people that traverse the ladder is not that large.
 Third - those that succeed, get a leverage over the rest of the society that works like compound interest.